 Based on what we heard from our readers and people on Reddit, both ProtonMail and Tutanota work in China, so create an account with them first.
 If you want more "anonymous" options (i.e., burner emails), try using Guerillamail.

-With that out of the way, here’s how to download a VPN in China using seven methods:
+With that out of the way, here's how to download a VPN in China using these 7 methods:

 1. Use Mirrored Links